Code-Institute-Submissions/vegan-project/README.md

 Each one of them have a different background color with a similar design but different icon.
 Icons are white with a blue hover effect when the cursor is pointing on them.

-The title ( ``Vegan for the Voiclees´´) and the logo, move along as the menu bar on every section, each time with a different background.
+The title 'Vegan for the Voiclees' and the logo, move along as the menu bar on every section, each time with a different background.

 As I put the social media bar on the left side of the page as footer, the visitors are asked for their feedback next to a navigation button that leads to the contact section.